 The government-wide financial statements outline functions of the City that are primarily supported by property taxes and intergovernmental revenues (governmental activities).
 The governmental activities of the City include general government, police department, fire protection, public works, recycling, building inspection, parks and recreation, main street and special projects.
 Fixed asset acquisitions and related debt are also supported by taxes and intergovernmental revenues.
-The government-wide financial statements can be found on pages 8 and 9 of this report.
+The government-wide financial statements can be found as indicated in the table of contents.